Civic News

 Exemptions for startups and small businesses are rare

-If you haven’t looked into filing a BOIR because you don’t have many — or any — employees, it’s important to know that the number of workers is not an exemption in this case.
+If you haven’t looked into filing a BOIR because you don’t have many — or any — employees, it’s important to know that the number of workers does not provide an exemption in this case.

 Federal officials intended the CTA to make it harder for people to create illegal shell corporations with no business operations or assets, for money laundering, tax evasion or fraud.
 These fraudulent companies are, or at least appear, small.

-There is one small business exemption, though: The sole proprietor, like a freelancer or contractor without a formalized business name.
-This exemption does not include single-member LLCs.
+There is one small business exemption: The sole proprietor, like a freelancer or contractor without a formalized business name, does not have to file.
+(Note that this exemption does not include single-member LLCs.)

 Other exemptions include nonprofit organizations, publicly traded companies and companies in certain highly regulated sectors such as finance.

-Your startup does not have to be profitable or even have any sales to be non-exempt from BOIR filing.
-If you have an LLC, LLP or are incorporated, you’re required to file.
+Your startup does not have to be profitable or even have any sales to be required to file.
+If you have an LLC, LLP or are incorporated, BOIR is required.

 Do not wait until the last minute to figure this out, Robinson said.